A Wonder of the World.

 through the history of humanity has proudly produced and honored

-painting, sculpture, architecture, music, and literature.
+painting, sculpture, architecture, music, and stories.
 But

 postmodern art, in theory and practice, is an anti-art movement.